 STAFF CREDENTIALS - High school graduate with lived experience residential) and is intended to assist those individuals for a period of twelve (12) to eighteen (18) months or until it is determined that an individual is able to safely transition into a more integrated environment.
 All applicants for funding to operate a Level II Recovery Residence must provide statements agreeing to meet the BBHHF's Substance Use Recovery Residence Standards that are aligned with national standards.
-Provide opportunities of change WV Bureau for Behavioral Health and Health Recovery Support whereby individuals work to Facilities: improve their own health through RECOVERY COACH Services social inclusion or engaging in STAFF CREDENTIALS - High school supportive recovery communities graduate with lived experience with services that may include: Peer Support, Recovery Support Coaching, Recovery Support Center Services, Supports for Self Directed Care
+Recovery Support Services Provide opportunities of change whereby individuals work to improve their own health through social inclusion or engaging in supportive recovery communities with services that may include: Peer Support, Recovery Support Coaching, Recovery Support Center Services, Supports for Self Directed Care WV Bureau for Behavioral Health and Health Facilities: RECOVERY COACH STAFF CREDENTIALS - High school graduate with lived experience